microsoft/pbiworkshops/Day After Dashboard in a Day/README.md

     1. [DirectQuery](https://docs.microsoft.com/power-bi/connect-data/desktop-directquery-about)
     1. [Mixed](https://docs.microsoft.com/power-bi/transform-model/desktop-composite-models)
 1. How to use the [Performance analyzer](https://docs.microsoft.com/power-bi/create-reports/desktop-performance-analyzer) to examine report performance.
-1. How to use [External Tools](https://docs.microsoft.com/power-bi/transform-model/desktop-external-tools) in professional development.
+1. How to use [External Tools](https://docs.microsoft.com/power-bi/transform-model/desktop-external-tools) for professional development.

 To start the lab, visit [Data Modeling](./DataModeling.md)

 ## Data Visualization

 In this lab you'll learn about designing efficient and stunning reports.

+1.
+1.
+1.

 To start the lab, visit [Data Visualization](./DataVisualization.md)